lockevn/best-practices-for-frontend-page/README.md

 # deploy

-Just pust `master` branch (to Github repo) and it will automatically published on Netlify
+Just push `master` branch (to Github repo) and it will automatically published on Netlify